magmo/apps/README.md

 for developing on ethereum that we have used to develop our apps.
 You will also find some information in the `/notes/` subdirectory of each app.

 ## Problems?
+Frequently, problems can be sorted by one or more of the following steps:
+- Resetting your MetaMask account (i.e. deleting transaction history), or simply switching to a different network and back again.
+- Restarting ganache
+- Running `npx lerna bootstrap` if you changed any dependencies

-Please check [issues](https://github.com/magmo/rps/issues), someone else may have had the same experience.
+Otherwise, please check [issues](https://github.com/magmo/rps/issues), someone else may have had the same experience.
 You may find a solution -- if not, please add to or create an issue.